Proof of identity requirements for anyone applying for or renewing their Working with Children Check.

 - Secondary use in community documents

-Provide two of the below.
+Provide 2 of the below.
 One document must include family name and your first given name in full.
+These must be physical documents, digital documents cannot be accepted.

 - Current Medicare card